 Then, the completed bones will appear.

-In the current state, the bones are only visible in wireframe view.
+When they first appear, the bones will only be visible in wireframe view.

-To make them visible in solid view, go to the Armature tab on the right menu and check the “In Front” checkbox.
+To make them visible in solid view, go to the Armature tab on the right menu and check the checkbox for “In Front.”